Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Number of Valid Plane Trees: the Size of

 \begin{proposition} The set $N(n,1,1)$ has size $2n$. \end{proposition} \begin{proof} We show that unless the primary sequence $P$ on the alphabet $\{B, \overline{B}\}$ has a very special form, then we can find a $P$-valid plane tree with a valid local move.
-Hence $P$ has at least two $P$-valid plane trees and so $P \not \in N(n,1,1)$.
+This would imply $\mathcal{V}(P)$ has more than one element and thus $P \not \in N(n,1,1)$.

 Suppose $v$ is a vertex in a $P$-valid plane tree on the alphabet $\{B, \overline{B}\}$ that is incident to three edges.
 Then two of the left-edges incident to $v$ have the same label by the pigeonhole principle.
 Thus there is a valid local move at the vertex $v$.
 It follows that if $P$ has only one $P$-valid plane tree then that tree is a path.
-Moreover each pair of adjacent edges in that path must share the same left half-edge label otherwise there is a $P$-valid local move.
-So if $P$ has only one $P$-valid plane tree then $B$ is the only letter on one side of the path and $\overline{B}$ is the only letter on the other side.
+The root may be anywhere on that path.
+To prevent local moves, all edges to the left of the root must have the same letter on their left half-edges while edges to the right must have its complement on their left half-edges.
 There are two choices for the side that has $B$ and $n$ choices for the location of the root.
-Thus there are $2n$ primary sequences $P$ with a unique $P$-valid plane tree as claimed. \end{proof}
+Thus there are $2n$ primary sequences $P$ with $|\mathcal{V}(P)|=1$. \end{proof}